-IntelliStore, code-named Trinity, will not support tape out of the gate as this feature requires the company's VSM Open disk-based
+IntelliStore, code-named Trinity, will not support tape out of the gate as this feature requires the company's VSM Open disk-based virtual tape library software, which isn't ready yet.
+StorageTek announced VSM Open last fall and was hoping to ship it this summer.

 "We ran into a few glitches in some environments," said Brenda Zawatski, vice president and general manager at StorageTek.
 "It's coming in September."
 She declined to give any more details on the glitches.